Confidential creativity: Secret society of artists paint Kansas town

 “I wanted the focus to be on the hearts.
 I wanted the focus to be on the movement of spreading love and kindness and not about us.
 It’s not about us.
 It has never been about us.
 It’s been about the hearts and what we can do for the community,” another artist explained.

-The paint is expected to stay put for about 6 months.
+The paint is expected to stay put for about six months.
 The artists said they intend to paint for several more weeks as they do have day-jobs to focus on as well.

 It’s unclear if or when the artists will reveal themselves to the people of Hutchinson.